 What’s the secret?

-Before I tell you the secret to become a good and successful financial advisor, let me tell you a story.
+Before I tell you the secret to becoming a good and successful financial advisor, let me tell you a story.

 This happened a few weeks back.

-I got a call from Ritesh, Mumbai (Name and City changed).
-He was interested to learn fundamental analysis and stock valuation.
+I got a call from Ritesh, Mumbai, India (Name and City changed).
+He was interested in learning fundamental analysis and stock valuation.

 He said he was a technical analyst and sometimes used financial ratios like P/E (Price to Earnings ratio) and P/B (Price to Book Value ratio) to give stock recommendations.